DianaMiu/typographymodule/_posts/2021-11-17-5-iconic-british-food-logos.md

 More importantly, it’s a symbol of market dominance; Twinings was singlehandedly responsible for making tea not only the quintessential British drink, but also a worldwide sensation.
 As it turned out, a simple wordmark was more than sufﬁcient to carry the powerful Twinings name around the whole world.
 And that’s a good lesson on the power of simplicity and good branding.

-*These logos have, in one way or another, revolutionized the food typography world at its time.
+*These logos have, in one way or another, revolutionized the food typography world at its time.*

+All of them have made a name for themselves and have slowly, but surely, become part of the British heritage.
-It is therefore of no surprise that these iconic logos have become a symbol of English branding.
-After all, Britain loves its food.*
+*After all, Britain loves its food.*